 The frustration here is that all stores that share a language - e.g. brandname.com and ca.brandname.com are both in English - may have duplicate content so you need some easy way to manage it.
 There are a few ways to do this, described below.

 Note that with this approach the store admin can be set to the local language on each store, which could be useful if you have different local teams managing each.

 When Shopify announced the Translations API in 2019, the announcement included two big pieces of news:

 Pages are rendered server-side, which is way better for SEO.
 Before this, the page loaded, and was then translated on the front-end by the app.

 Subfolders are supported for multi-lingual with a single store, so for example:

-The Multi-Language API launched with 3 apps but we recommend Langify V2 because it is the only one that allows for the importing/exporting of translations.
+The Translations API originally launched with 3 supporting apps but we recommend Langify V2 because it is the only one that allows for the importing/exporting of translations.

 If you're going to use Langify, you need to get to grips with PO/MO files.
 They stand for Portable Object and Machine Object respectively and are basically a way of mass-managing translations.
 You have to export all of your products via Langify as a PO file and open it using the POedit app where you then input all your translations, before converting it to an MO file and uploading it back to Langify.

 It's better to do this than try directly in the Shopify app, you can lose a lot of work if you accidentally close your browser/throw your computer out the window in the laborious translation process.